X-Class: Text Classification with Extremely Weak Supervision: Introduction

 We propose a novel framework \our to conduct text classification with extremely weak supervision, as illustrated in Figure~\ref{fig:pipeline}.
-Specifically, we first estimate comprehensive class representations by incrementally adding the most similar word to each class and recalculating its representation.
+Firstly, we estimate class representations by incrementally adding the most similar word to each class and recalculating its representation.
 Following a tailored mixture of class attention mechanisms, we obtain the document representation via a weighted average of contextualized word representations.
 These representations are based on pre-trained neural language models, and they are supposed to be in the same latent space.
 We then adopt clustering methods (e.g., Gaussian Mixture Models) to group the documents into $K$ clusters, where $K$ is the number of desired classes.
 The clustering method is initialized with the prior knowledge of each document assigned to its nearest class.
-In this way, we can easily align the final clusters to the classes.
-In the end, we pick confident documents from each cluster to form a pseudo training set, based on which we can train any document classifier.
+We preserve this assignment so we can easily align the final clusters to the classes.
+In the end, we pick confident documents from each cluster to form a pseudo training set, based on which, we can train any document classifier.
 In our implementation, we use BERT as both the pre-trained language model and the text classifier.
-It is also worth mentioning that on 7 benchmark datasets, \our rivals and even outperforms existing weakly supervised methods, which have access to at least 3 seed words per class.
+Compared with existing weakly supervised methods, \our has a stronger and more consistent performance on 7 benchmark datasets, despite some of them using at least 3 seed words per class.
+It is also worth mentioning that \our has a much more mild requirement on the existence of class names in the corpus, whereas existing methods rely on the variety of contexts of the class names.

 Our contributions are summarized as follows. \begin{itemize}[leftmargin=*,nosep] \item We advocate an important but not-well-studied problem of text classification with extremely weak supervision. \item We develop a novel framework \our to attack this problem from a representation learning perspective.
 It estimates high-quality, class-oriented document representations based on pre-trained neural language models so that the confident clustering examples could form pseudo training set for any document classifiers to train on. \item We show that on 7 benchmark datasets, \our achieves comparable and even better performance than existing weakly supervised methods that require more human effort. \end{itemize}